Measurement-Induced Local Dephasing Generates Symmetrically Located Entangled Sites in a Fermionic Tight-Binding Lattice

-Sharability of quantum correlations - the key ingredients in today's quantum technologies - is constrained by construction.
-For example, quantum monogamy imposes restrictions on the unbounded sharability of bipartite quantum correlations \cite{Dhar17}.
-In quantum many-body paradigmatic models, such as quantum spin chains, Hubbard models, two-site bipartite entanglement in the ground state becomes vanishingly small just beyond the nearest-neighbor \cite{Osterloh02, Sadhukhan16}, and thus there remains a roadblock towards performing entanglement assisted quantum information theretic tasks between distant lattice nodes.
-There has been several proposals for specific engineering of long-range entanglement.
-This includes, e.g., entanglement swapping \cite{Zukowski93}, repeaters \cite{Briegel98}, localizable entanglement \cite{Poop05,Sadhukhan17}.
-Apart from that, there has been proposal for generating finite quantum correlation between end lattice nodes by manipulating the end couplings to the bulk, leading to a collective effect of the bulk that acts as a reservoir for the end lattice nodes \cite{Venuti06, Dhar16}, and a family of local Hamiltonians has been proposed whose ground state asymptotically approaches the so-called rainbow state \cite{Ramirez15}.
-Interestingly, the rainbow states can be generated by subjecting the system to a specifically designed noisy environment, e.g. via spatially localized dissipative pairing interaction \cite{Pocklington22}.
-This is counterintuitive, as entanglement, in general, is known to be fragile under open dynamics and subsequently, it possesses a major challenge towards performing information processing tasks in a controlled manner \cite{Pocklington22,Palma96,Buchleitner09,Nielsen10,Zurek06}.
-However, many recent works have demonstrated that experimentally realizable useful quantum resource generation and preparation of certain unique states, including the entangled one, is possible via clever engineering of the coupling with the environment, making such out-of-equilibrium approaches an exciting direction to pursue \cite{Kraus08,Krauter11,Zhu18,Plenio21,Ray23,Poyatos96,Diehl08,Barreiro11,Muller12,Rai10,Schirmer10,Diehl11,Verstraete09}.
+Interestingly, structured long-range entangled steady states can also be generated by subjecting the system to a specifically designed noisy environment, e.g., via spatially localized dissipative pairing interaction or via local loss-gain mechanisms \cite{Pocklington22, Dutta20, Dutta24}.
+This is counterintuitive, as entanglement, in general, is known to be fragile under open dynamics, posing a major challenge for controlled quantum-information processing.\cite{Palma96,Hartmann,Buchleitner09,Isar,Nielsen10,Zurek06,Aolita}.
+However, many recent works have demonstrated experimentally realizable useful quantum resource generation and preparation of certain unique states via clever engineering of the coupling with the environment \cite{Plenio02,Kraus08,Krauter11,Poyatos96,Diehl08,Muller12,Rai10,Schirmer10,Diehl11,Verstraete09,Dutta20, Ray23, Dutta21}.

-Symmetry -- one of the most fundamental concepts in physics \cite{Zee07,Cariglia14,Daily12} -- may play a crucial role in open quantum system, manifestation of which comes in the form of multiple robust stady states due to the associated conserved charges \cite{Baumgartner08,Albert14,Buca12,Albert16, Dutta20, Dutta21, Dutta24}.
-As some of the quantum information encoded in the initial state is protected due to conserved charges, these states promise potential application as quantum memory \cite{Albert14}.
-The role of strong symmetry and emergence of steady states have been investigated in symmetric networks \cite{Manzano14,Thingna16,Thingna20} and in boundary-driven spin chains \cite{Buca12,Ilievski14}.
-Specially, the recent work in \cite{Dutta20} has proposed an interesting setting of a locally designed lossy qubit array in the form of a model of hard-core bosons on a one-dimensional lattice with a pump and loss, where a hidden symmetry leads to multiple steady states with long-range coherence and nonlocal Bell pairs.